Curriculum

 - A daily literacy block

-- Additional literacy support which complements the classroom literacy program for targeted students in need.
+- Additional literacy support through the MiniLit SAGE and MacqLit programs which complement the classroom literacy program for targeted students in need.

 - Parental involvement in classroom literacy programs which fosters a positive teacher and parent partnership

-- Consistent delivery of agreed instructional models in Reading and Writing
+- Consistent delivery of agreed instructional models in Literacy

 - Development of individual student reading and writing goals